dbunskoek/deploytool/README.rst

 Remote setup:
 =============
-NOTE: This setup is still a work in progress!
+NOTE: This section is still WIP.

 ::